 The superfamily of proteins regulating the eukaryotic cell cycle include cyclins, cyclin dependent kinases and tumor suppressor proteins which act as stimulators or potent negative modulators.
 Numerous proteins involved in these mechanisms are worthy of study because regulation occurs at different levels.
 Recent studies have examined the consequences of epigenetic marks and cell cycle control leading to more research on the cells’ divisional fate and its relationship to cancer.

 Genetic expression is brought about through differences in the DNA sequence, histone modifications, and DNA methylation.
-Rockland creates some of the most sensitive and accurate primary antibodies available.
-We have proteins, kits and reagent products to help continue chromatin and nuclear signaling research in today’s market.
+Nuclear signaling regulated by transcription factors (TF), that directly bind to the DNA to turn specific gene expression on or off, and TF-binding proteins allow that all the cells in the body can function corresponded to their position.
+Rockland creates some of the most sensitive and accurate primary antibodies available including a vast array of NfkB signaling and STAT signaling antibodies and reagents.
+We have proteins, kits and reagent products to help continue chromatin and nuclear signaling research

 Rockland offers an excellent selection of primary antibodies for developmental biology research.
 Our process ensures accurate, repeatable results, every time.
 Our comprehensive selection includes transcription factors and growth factors utilized for cell differentiation and proliferation.

 Rockland continues to innovate and drive thought leadership in antibody science, as well as the technology important to the future of the industry.
-Rockland offers an extensive antibody portfolio encompassing antibody probes specific to Epigenetics.
+Rockland offers an extensive product portfolio encompassing antibody probes and specific peptides specific to Epigenetics.